 Data controllers or data processors shall be required to incorporate appropriate mechanisms for age verification and consent in order to process personal data of a child, determined on the basis of-

 The processing of personal data is exempt from the provisions of the Act if the same is necessary for national security or its disclosure is required under any written law or an order of the court or for the prevention or detection of a crime.

 Further, the Act prohibits cross-border transfer of personal data, except where there is proof of adequate data protection safeguards or consent from the data subject.

 It is essential for data controllers or processors to familiarise themselves with the provisions of the Act and to develop policies and systems that are compliant with the requirements of the Act.

 Many organisations will require a Data Protection Officer whose main function will be to ensure compliance with the Act, failure to which organisations may be exposed to hefty fines.

 Data controllers and processors are required to process data lawfully whilst minimise its collection and ensuring that there are sufficient safeguards in place to protect personal data.

 Should you have any queries or need any clarifications with respect to data protection matters, please do not hesitate to contact Vikram C. Kanji or Ruby Njenga at A.B.
-Patel & Patel Advocates.
+Patel & Patel LLP.